nickpettican/Middle-Way-Musings/content/posts/vinaya-school-connections.md

 ---
 title: "Vinaya Schools Network Diagram"
+subtitle: "A diagram representing the development of monastic institutions"
 excerpt: "This diagram represents a simplified view of Buddhist institutional development.
 The actual historical development was likely more complex and non-linear though..."
 date: 2025-07-11T20:44:41+05:30
 author: "Bhikshu Tenpa"